 Our memory foam also absorbs movement.
 If there’s someone beside you, they can toss and turn as much as they like.
 You’ll sleep right through it.

 A hybrid mattress is a good choice for those who can’t decide between memory foam and pocket spring.
 Ours has full-size pocket springs to give every bit of you the right support while you sleep.
-It’s topped with a thick layer of our new type of memory foam for added comfy squishiness.
+It’s topped with a thick layer of our next generation foam for added comfy squishiness.

 You guessed it.
 Natural mattresses are made from materials, like cotton, wool or latex, provided by mother nature herself and come with all the lovely benefits you’d expect from organic fibres.
 These materials create a comfy base, are naturally very breathable and moisture-wicking for a cooler sleep.
 The downside?
 Natural and organic mattresses often come with a hefty price tag.